sanaa256/comp2850-hci-starter/wk06/research/notes.md

 ### Q6: If you could add one feature to make task management less stressful, what would it be?
 **Response**: If I could add any feature, I’d love a more intuitive voice command system.
 Something where I could quickly say, ‘Add a family event for Wednesday at 3pm’ or ‘Remind me to call Sarah tomorrow’ without needing to type or fumble through menus.
 It would save so much time, especially when my hands are full or when I’m on the move.
 Pairing that with a system that reads back tasks for confirmation would make it even better—kind of like having a personal assistant in my pocket.

-**Observations**: voice commands simplify interactions and save time
+**Observations**: voice commands and confirmation simplify interactions, reduce anxiety, and save time

 **Themes**: `voice I/O`, `SR compatibility`, `confirmation`